 Released 9/3/20 from Malcolm R. Campbell and Thomas-Jacob Publishing, Fate’s Arrows, a new novel in the Florida Folk Magic Series.
+Take a look at the audiobook here.

 In 1954, the small Florida Panhandle town of Torreya had more Klansmen per acre than fire ants.
 Sparrow, a bag lady, Pollyanna, an auditor, and Jack, the owner of Slade’s diner, step on fire ants and Klansmen whenever they can while an unknown archer fires fate-changing arrows at the Klan’s leadership.
 They are not who they appear to be, and while they take risks, they must be discrete lest they end up in the Klan’s gunsights.